frederic-perez/AmE-dictionary/data/dictionary.md

 __boisterous__ :two::hammer:
 __boldface names__ _Many boldface names enabled the stratosferic rise of the start-up Theranos._
 __bole__ _The arrow slammed solidly into the bole of a tree._
+__bolide__ _n_ A meteoric flash or flare created when a meteoroid explodes or vaporizes as it passes through Earth's atmosphere. _Syn_ fireball :astonished:
 __bolo tie__ _n_
 __bologna__
 __boloney__ Baloney.